 Are you looking for answers after Google’s announcement to remove third-party cookies?
 You’re not alone.

 On March 3rd 2021, Google announced it will not build alternate tracking identifiers with similar cross-site tracking abilities after phasing out third-party cookies by 2022.
 This time frame has been revised to be launched at the end of 2023.

-While this may not have come as a surprise, many advertisers find themselves confused about how to manage the situation.
+While this announcement may not have come as a surprise, many advertisers find themselves confused about how to manage the situation.

-Instead, they will be using a technology developed from Google’s Privacy Sandbox.
+Google will instead be using a technology developed from Google’s Privacy Sandbox.
 So-called FLoCs (Federated Learning of Cohorts) will target individuals based on larger groups of people with similar interests and behaviour.